Shaldag Unit: Recruitment and training

-At the end of their training, Shaldag operators receive a book about David Stirling and the SAS's campaign in North Africa.
+At the end of training, Shaldag operators receive a book about David Stirling, founder of the British Special Air Service, and the SAS's actions in North Africa during World War II.
 Unit members who finish their training are required to sign on for 24 months of career services, in addition to their mandatory service of 2 years and 8 months.

 Unit pin and emblem

 The unit's warrior pin and the unit's insignia were created in 1987 while Avihu Ben-Nun was the IAF commander.
 The warrior pin includes a kingfisher, wings, and a star of David.
-The unit's name apparently originates from a quote by David Stirling, founder of the British SAS, who said his unit will come down on an enemy like a kingfisher comes down on its prey.
+The unit's name apparently originates from a saying of David Stirling: that his unit would come down on an enemy like a kingfisher comes down on its prey.